 When a new territory in the American west was to be established in 1868, from part of Dakota, Utah and Idaho, a number of possible names were put forward, mainly related to local tribes such as 'Cheyenne', 'Shoshoni', 'Arapaho' and 'Sioux' as well as 'Platte', 'Big Horn', 'Yellowstone', 'Sweetwater' and 'Lincoln'.
 Ohio Congressman J.M Ashley had proposed the name 'Wyoming' in 1865, and this was the name which was eventually approved for the new territory.

-In the reading of this list, it is possible to decipher the history of America as it happened.
-We have seen how the early European explorers - the Spanish in the south and west, and the English and French in the east - first colonised this country, made contact for good or bad with the native population, and then slowly ventured inland to the heart of America.
+Reading this list makes it possible to decipher the history of America as it happened.
+We have seen how the early European explorers—the Spanish in the south and west, and the English and French in the east—first colonised this country, made contact for good or bad with the native population, and then slowly ventured inland to the heart of America.
 Communication with the tribes was obviously difficult, confused, and often the words spoken were misunderstood.
-It was of course important to chart the territory and name the major features - the mountains and the lakes to make some sense of it, and above all, the rivers, to make it navigable.
+It was, of course, important to chart the territory and name the major features—the mountains and the lakes to make some sense of it, and above all, the rivers, to make it navigable.
 And with such a large country to explore, it also made it more manageable to divide up the land first into territories and colonies, and then into statehood.

 But uncovering the information has also been rewarding for what it tells us about America.
 In the naming of the states, both the very ancient and diverse tribes and tribal languages of the Native Americans, as well as the extraordinary cultures of the new European Americans, would be taken into account by the settlers.
 Therefore, the origins of the names of the 50 States of America IS in a very real sense, the history of America.